BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_04.md

 If you're planning on switching around your Oricorio a lot, this is the shop for you.

 Enter a small house on the left side of the ward and talk to a guy to get *TM21 Frustration*.
-In the Pokémart to your right, talk to a guy with a hood to get *TM07 Hail*.
+In the Pokemart to your right, talk to a guy with a hood to get *TM07 Hail*.
 Next, enter the building to the right.
 For saving the kid from Scolipede, the mom here will give you the *Department Store Sticker: Drifloon*.

 !shop("Department Store 4F (Left)", ["Air Balloon", "White Herb", "Mental Herb", "Power Herb", "Absorb Bulb", "Snowball"])